jazzband/django-oauth-toolkit/docs/getting_started.rst

 * Authorization code
 * Client credential

-This two grant types cover the most initially used uses cases.
+These two grant types cover the most initially used use cases.

 Authorization Code
 ------------------

 The Authorization Code flow is best used in web and mobile apps.
-This is the flow used for third party integration, the user authorize your partner to access its products in your APIs.
+This is the flow used for third party integration, the user authorizes your partner to access its products in your APIs.

 Start the development server::